IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 Possible queries:

-1. Find all pizzerias that are frequented by only `female`s or only `male`s.

-2. For each person, find all pizzas the person eats that are not served by any pizzeria the person frequents.
-Return all such person name and pizza pairs.

-3. Find the names of all people who frequent only pizzerias serving at least one pizza they eat.

-4. Find the names of all people who frequent every pizzeria serving at least one pizza they eat.

-5. Find the pizzeria serving the cheapest pepperoni pizza.
+1. Find the pizzeria serving the cheapest pepperoni pizza.
 In the case of ties, return all of the cheapest-pepperoni pizzerias.
+2. Find the names of all people who frequent only pizzerias serving at least one pizza they eat.
+3. Find the names of all people who frequent every pizzeria serving at least one pizza they eat.

 ### Task 1.2: Views